jitsedesmet/thesis/solution/storage-guidance-ontology/index.md

 ### Resource Description
 This section answers the question "What resources are of interest to us?"
-We therefore introduce a predicate:`sgo:shape-selector`
+We therefore introduce a type: `sgo:resource-description`

 #### [SHACL](https://www.w3.org/TR/shacl/)
+`sgo:shacl-descriptor`
 The shape selector can either be equal to the shape of the shape tree or can be more loose than it.
 This allows containers to dynamically allow for stretching the shape description.
 Both SHACL and SHEX are viable options, but we focus on SHACL since it is a W3C recommendation.